gletort/FishFeats/docs/Step-by-step.md

 # Step-by-step example

 Here, we propose step-by-step examples of possible usage of the pipeline.
-You can download test data from the zenodo repository to follow it.
+You can download test data **soon** from the  recherche.data.gouv.fr repository to follow it.

 All the examples here are done with the image `AB3-HG-AQUCISITION-4CHANNELS-SHRNActrl-filtered_minicrop.ims`.